-3.0 - 3.0 (3;0;1) This course will allow students to deliver career counseling and assessment services to a multicultural population, as well as provide self-help and brief staff-assisted services in a high school, junior college or university career center.
+3-3 3 hours.
+This course will allow students to deliver career counseling and assessment services to a multicultural population, as well as provide self-help and brief staff-assisted services in a high school, junior college or university career center.
 Students will have time allocated each week for delivering career counseling and assessment services in the Career Center.
 Each student will receive individual supervision from the Internship instructor.
 One hour and 30 minutes per week will be allocated for group supervision.
 Prerequisite(s): COUN 5470 and 5302, or permission by instructor.
+Course Typically Offered: Fall.